 Flu vaccines cause antibodies to develop in the body about two weeks after vaccination.
-These antibodies provide protection against infection with the viruses that are in the vaccine.
-The seasonal flu vaccine protects against the influenza viruses that research indicates will be most common during the upcoming season.
+These antibodies provide protection against infection with the viruses that are contained in the vaccine.

-Why do I need to get vaccinated against the flu every year?
+Do I need to get vaccinated against the flu every year?

+Yes.
 There are two main reasons for getting a yearly flu vaccine:

-- 1. Flu viruses change frequently and vaccines may be updated from one season to the next to protect against the most recent and common circulating strains. - 2.
+- 1. Flu viruses change frequently and vaccines are usually updated from one season to the next to protect against the most recent and common circulating strains. - 2.
 A person's immune protection from influenza vaccination wanes over time.

-Does my child need 2 doses of flu vaccine?
+Does my child need 2 doses of the flu vaccine?